vadzim/mergeiterator/README.md

 If some iterable throws an error, that error will be redirected to a caller and other iterables will be closed.

-The return value of `merge` is the return value of the list of iterables.
-Return values of merged iterables are discarded.
+Return values of iterables are discarded.

 ## API